(2006 – 2013)

 The room was sparse.
 There was one desk and comfortable desk chair that were quickly claimed by Cheyanne.
 Duston and David shared the folding table and chairs.
 The walls were plastered with easel papers displaying potential loan customers, deposit customers, board members, and bank principles.
 While the FDIC considered Adams Dairy Bank’s application, the three shared a phone and communicated by post-it notes (dubbed “emails” by David) in the office.

 Due to the constraints of the “war room”, meetings with potential customers and shareholders took place in homes, restaurants, and parking lots.
 Cheyanne remembered her visits to meet with shareholders fondly.
 “Selling stock in the bank.
-Carrying a copy machine in my car, getting lost trying to find a customer’s home or work place, eating chili with the guys at the firehouse, and walking into a fast food place feeling like I was going on a blind date.
+Carrying a copy machine in my car, getting lost trying to find a customer’s home or workplace, eating chili with the guys at the firehouse, and walking into a fast food place feeling like I was going on a blind date.
 Some of my favorite memories are times from the earliest days.
 I always told the prospective shareholder I would be the one with a white orchid in my hair.”

 When banking questions would arise, Duston would present them to his professors.
 “I was still a student at the time and would ask my professors really specific questions about banking while in class,” he recalled.
-Duston would leave UCM, change into work attire, and call David daily to figure out with whom he needed to meet and what he needed to collect on his way to the office.
+Duston would leave UCM, change into work attire, and call David daily to figure out whom he needed to meet and what he needed to collect on his way to the office.
 The team was constantly on the move.

-The Ultrax Months (January 2008–April 2008)
+The Ultrax Months (January 2008 – April 2008)

 Adams Dairy Bank received FDIC approval to open on January 3, 2008, and became a fully accredited bank.
 The “cash cow” was finally on the move.
 Fourteen million dollars of loans were immediately transferred from longtime customers of David’s to Adams Dairy Bank and the bank was off to a quick start at its temporary warehouse location.

-During the Ultrax Aerospace months, the bank began expanding.
+During the Ultrax Aerospace months, the bank expanded quickly.
 Tania Harrison was added as a customer service representative.
 She recalled, “The thought of my office at our temporary location always makes me laugh.
 My office was a little bit bigger than our current bathroom.
 I had a desk, two computers, a printer, the vault, a coin-counting machine, two Fire King Cabinets, and the server, all in that small space.
 The server made a humming noise all day long and put off some major heat.”

 Customers still received visits to accept deposits, sign loans, and perform business at a variety of locations.
 “We always offered to meet the customers because we thought for sure they wouldn’t bank with us if they saw our temporary office,” explained Duston.
-“One day a couple called us and was at the warehouse.
+“One day a couple called us and they were at the warehouse.
 We came out to meet them, sure we wouldn’t get their business, but they listened to our ideas and we ended the day with two new customers.”

 Why Adams Dairy ‘Bank’ Parkway?

-Back when the bank was still a distant concept, David Chinnery and Bill Wrisinger, future Board Chairman, spent hours scouring Blue Springs for the best location.
+Back when the bank was still a distant concept, David Chinnery and Bill Wrisinger, future Board Chairman, spent hours searching Blue Springs for the best location.
 The location needed to be easily accessible to customers, have high visibility, and be large enough to fit with the bank’s growth projections.

 “As soon as I saw the empty land off I-70 and Adams Dairy Parkway I liked it,” stated David.
 “When we ran the traffic and exposure numbers it just made sense.”
 The location allowed for easy access from I-70, Missouri 7, and Adams Dairy Parkway.
 It was visible to potential customers and was a convenient location for a 24-hour ATM.